INTRODUCTION

 After this

 It is John’s style to use “After this” to begin a section or a chapter to connect the event that follows to what had happened earlier.
 We see the same expression in his gospel in 5:1, 6:1, and 7:1.
-It need not be an immediate succession, but can be after a brief interval.
+It need not be an immediate succession but can be after a brief interval.

-Jesus revealed himself.
+Jesus revealed himself

-Jesus revealed himself again.
+Jesus revealed himself again

 At the Sea of Tiberias

 The name Sea of Tiberias came from the name of the City of Tiberias on the western shore of the Sea of Galilee.
-King Herod Antipas built it around 20 A.D.
-He made it as his capital for Galilee and named in honor of the Roman emperor Tiberius.
+King Herod Antipas built it around 20 AD.
+He made it as his capital for Galilee and named in honour of the Roman emperor Tiberias.
 It was at the proximity of 17 natural mineral hot springs.
 The conservative Jews did not settle there because of a cemetery that would make them and their priests unclean.
 So Antipas settled Gentiles here.
 Later, Jews also inhabited there.
 Because of the prestigious City of Tiberias, the Sea of Galilee also got the name, the Sea of Tiberias.
 Only John used this name to make the Gentiles better understand the location.

-(2) Simon Peter, Thomas who was called the Twin, Nathanael of Cana in Galilee, the sons of Zebedee and two other disciples were together.
+(2) Simon Peter, Thomas who was called the Twin, Nathanael of Cana in Galilee, the sons of Zebedee and two other disciples were together

 Together